ethz-adrl/ifopt/README.md

      * https://www.coin-or.org/Ipopt/documentation/node10.html (open source)
      * http://www.sbsi-sol-optimize.com/asp/sol_snopt.htm

 * In order for ifopt to know for which solvers to build the code, set the environmental variable pointing to the libraries and headers of the solver.
-If you have IPOPT 3.12.8 installed, add these lines to your ~/.bashrc and re-source.
+If you have IPOPT 3.12.8 installed, add `export IPOPT_DIR=/home/path/to/ipopt/Ipopt-3.12.8` to your ~/.bashrc and re-source.
 Alternatively you can also supply the location of the shared libraries and header files directly in the [CMakeLists.txt](CMakeLists.txt).

-      export IPOPT_DIR=/home/path/to/ipopt/Ipopt-3.12.8

 ## <img align="center" height="20" src="https://i.imgur.com/x1morBF.png"/> Building
+Vanilla cmake as

     $ git clone https://github.com/ethz-adrl/ifopt.git
     $ cd ifopt